HenrikBengtsson/jottr.org-blogdown/content/post/2022-10-26-avoid-detectCores.md

 in your code.
 If you use these constructs, a user of your code might end up with zero or a negative number of cores here, which another way we can end up with an error downstream.
-So, we need to account also for this case, which we can do by tweaking the above `max()` solution, e.g.
+A real-world example of this problem can be found in continous integration (CI) services, e.g. `detectCores()` returns 2 in GitHub Actions jobs.
+So, we need to account also for this case, which we can do by using the above `max()` solution, e.g.

 ```r
 ncores <- max(1L, detectCores() - 2L, na.rm = TRUE)